jbcodeforce/flink-studies/docs/coding/flink-sql.md

 The SQL is applied to the stream of data, data is not stored in Flink.
 The events can be `insert`, `update` or `delete` record in the table.
 The diagram illustrates that, at the sink level, the first events reflect adding items to the inventory, while when there is an update to the Card inventory, a first record is created to remove the current stock of Card item and send a new message with the new stock value (2 cards).
 This last behavior is due to the `group by` semantic, and the fact that the right 'table' is an update only table, while the left one ia an append only table.

 Dynamic Table can also being persisted in Kafka Topic, so table definition includes statement on how to connect to Kafka.
-When doing batch processing the sink can be a table in database or a csv file on the filesystems.
+When doing batch processing the sink can be a table in database or a csv file on the filesystem.

 Note that SQL Client executes each **INSERT INTO** statement as a single Flink job. `STATEMENT SET` can be used to group insert statements (into a set).
 As the  job manager schedules the job to the task managers, SQL statements are executed asynchronously.
 While for batch processing; developer can set `set table.dml-sync option to true`

-With streaming, the "ORDER BY" is one time ascending order, with batch it can apply to anything.
+With streaming, the "ORDER BY" is one time ascending order, with batch, it can apply to any record field.
 In Streaming, SQL `ORDER BY` is only based on time ascending sorting.

 SQL client can intract in interactive mode or [using a SQL file](https://nightlies.apache.org/flink/flink-docs-release-1.20/docs/dev/table/sqlclient/#execute-sql-files) to process to the server.

+### Data lifecycle

+In a pure Kafka integration architecture, like Confluent Cloud, the data life cycle looks like:

+* Data is read from a Kafka topic to a Flink SQL table
+* Data is processed with SQL statements
+* Data is returns as result sets in interactive mode, or to a table (mapped to a topic) in continuous streaming mode.

 ### SQL operators